radargun/radargun/docs/stages/legacy.md

 > total-threads (**optional**) - Total number of threads across whole cluster.
 You have to set either this or 'num-threads-per-node'.
 No default.
 > transaction-size (**optional**) - Number of requests in one transaction.
 Default is 1.
 > use-transactions (**optional**) - Specifies if the requests should be explicitly wrapped in transactions.
 Options are NEVER, ALWAYS and IF_TRANSACTIONAL: transactions are used only if the cache configuration is transactional and transactionSize > 0.
 Default is IF_TRANSACTIONAL.
 > value-generator (**optional**) - Generator of values used in the test.
-By default the generator is retrieved from slave state.
+By default the generator is retrieved from worker state.
+> workers (**optional**) - Specifies on which workers this stage should actively run.
+The result set is intersection of specified workers, groups and roles.
+Default is all workers.

 ### conditional-operations-test
 Tests (atomic) conditional operations.
 Note that there is no put-if-absent-ratio- this operation is executed anytime the selected key does not have value.
 > amend-test (**optional**) - By default, each stage creates a new test.
 If this property is set to true,results are amended to existing test (as iterations).
 Default is false.
 > cache-selector (**optional**) - Selects which caches will be used in the test.
-By default the selector is retrieved from slave state.
+By default the selector is retrieved from worker state.
 > commit-transactions (**optional**) - Specifies whether the transactions should be committed (true) or rolled back (false).
 Default is true
 > cycle-time (**optional**) - Intended time between each request.
 Default is 0.
 Change it to greater than 0 in order to have a compensate for CO
 > duration (**optional**) - Benchmark duration.
 You have to set either this or 'totalNumOperations'.
 > entry-size (**optional**) - Size of the value in bytes.
 Default is 1000.
 > exit-on-failure (**optional**) - If true, then the benchmark stops when the stage returns an error.
 If false, then the stages in the current scenario are skipped, and the next scenario starts executing.
 Default is false.
 > get-and-replace-ratio (**optional**) - Ratio of GET_AND_REPLACE requests.
 Default is 1.
 > groups (**optional**) - Specifies in which groups this stage should actively run.
-The result set is intersection of specified slaves, groups and roles.
+The result set is intersection of specified workers, groups and roles.
 Default is all groups.
 > iteration-property (**optional**) - Property, which value will be used to identify individual iterations (e.g. num-threads).
 > key-generator (**optional**) - Generator of keys used in the test (transforms key ID into key object).
-By default the generator is retrieved from slave state.
+By default the generator is retrieved from worker state.
 > key-selector (**mandatory**) - Selects which key IDs are used in the test.
 > log-transaction-exceptions (**optional**) - Whether an error from transaction commit/rollback should be logged as error.
 Default is true.
 > match-percentage (**optional**) - Percentage of requests in which the condition should be satisfied.
 Default is 50%.